Arkansas Social Work License Requirements

 1. Gain the required experience.

-Once your application is approved by the Arkansas Board, you may register for and take the ASWB clinical exam.
-The $260* exam is 170 questions and tests the applicant’s knowledge on clinical social work theory, methods, and practice.
-Candidates must correctly answer between 96 and 105 questions to pass.
-Candidates may take the exam up to three times during a 12-month period.
-Your application must be on file with the Arkansas Board in order to sit for the exam.
+Once your application has been approved by the Board, you may register for the ASWB Clinical exam.
+The $260 exam (as of February 2019) contains 170 questions and tests the applicant’s knowledge on clinical social work theory, methods, and practice.
+The ASWB will automatically send your exam scores to the Board within about two weeks of your test date.

-After completing the steps above, you will receive your LCSW license and can practice social work independently in Arkansas.
-LCSWs may also supervise other LSWs, LMSWs, and individuals earning supervised experience for an LCSW license.
+After completing the steps above, you will receive your LCSW license, which will allow you to practice social work independently in Arkansas.
+LCSWs can also supervise other LSWs, LMSWs, and individuals earning supervised experience for an LCSW license.

 Social Work License Reciprocity in Arkansas

-Arkansas offers social worker licenses by reciprocity, allowing social workers who were licensed in a different state to become licensed in Arkansas without retaking the exam.
-Reciprocity applicants will have to complete the application for the license they wish to hold (or submit it online), include the Verification of Licensure in Other State form, and request that the ASWB send their past exam scores to the Board.
+Arkansas offers social worker licensure by reciprocity.
+This allows social workers who are licensed in other states to become licensed in Arkansas without retaking the exam.
+Reciprocity applicants will have to complete the application form for the license they wish to hold (or submit it online), include the Verification of Licensure in Other State form, and request that the ASWB send their past exam scores to the Board.
 As of February 2019, application fees are $100, with an additional $5.50 fee for applications submitted online.
 All applicants must also complete a criminal background check.
 Reciprocity licenses will only be granted if the applicant’s home state has social worker licensure guidelines equal to (or more stringent than) the guidelines in Arkansas.
-An individual applying for licensure by reciprocity will receive a provisional license valid for six months.
+An individual applying for licensure by reciprocity may receive a provisional license that is valid for six months.
 This license allows the recipient to practice social work while awaiting the results of his or her criminal background check.

 Licensing Renewal and Continuing Education Information